BertramDHooge/challenge-collecting-data/README.md

 ## The timeline of the project:
-**28/02/22 - 01/03/22**
+* *28/02/22 - 01/03/22*

 ## Objectives of the project:
 * Scrape a website containing information about the Belgian house market
 * Build a dataset from scratch

-## Libraries used:
-* Selenium
-* BeautifulSoup
-* Pandas
-* JSON

 ## Usage:
 After cloning the repo simply run this as you would any other jupyter notebook.
-If you want to scrape the data yourself you can run the [main notebook](https://github.com/BertramDHooge/challenge-collecting-data/blob/main/scraping_that_josn.ipynb), or if you just want a visual walkthrough but don't want to have the large time investment required to run the main project you can use the [demo version](https://github.com/BertramDHooge/challenge-collecting-data/blob/main/scraping_that_demo.ipynb), this will do the exact same steps as the main notebook, but has been edited to scrape significantly less data, thus reducing the time required.
+If you want to scrape the data yourself you can run the [main notebook](https://github.com/BertramDHooge/challenge-collecting-data/blob/main/scraping_that_json.ipynb), or if you just want a visual walkthrough but don't want to have the large time investment required to run the main project you can use the [demo version](https://github.com/BertramDHooge/challenge-collecting-data/blob/main/scraping_that_demo.ipynb), this will do the exact same steps as the main notebook, but has been edited to scrape significantly less data, thus reducing the time required.

 ## Walk through of this DIY scraping challenge: